hannusja/sequelizedBurger/README.md

 Purpose: Heavy play with Sequelize, also work with MySQL, Node, Express, Handlebars; use MVC design pattern; Heroku deployment with databases.

-How to use it: You can cook a burger (as many as you wish).
-You can eat a burger (just one per person).
-There's no burger shortage in Wisconsin, just for the fun of playing with Sequelize models associations.
+How to use it:
+* You can cook a burger (as many as you wish).
+* You can eat a burger (just one per person).
+* There's no burger shortage in Wisconsin, it's just for the fun of playing with Sequelize models associations.

 Here is link to Heroku: